hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 were a hundredfold more troublous than the times of Bajirao.
 It is but proper to eulogize those who with perservance strenuously exerted themselves as for the welfare of their country during those times.

 ### THE LESSON OF 1857 RISING
 If Scindia and Holkar, who styled themselves the Sardars of the Peshwa, had exerted themselves as strenuously then, they would not have been reduced to their present plight and exposed themselves to censure.
-Is there a single descendant of the Peshwas, who ware the real sovereigns of the country, now living in ignominy under a foreign yoke ?
+Is there a single descendant of the Peshwas, who were the real sovereigns of the country, now living in ignominy under a foreign yoke ?
 Bajirao handed over the kingdom to the English, and having retired to Brahmavarta passed his life there in devotion ; but his adopted son, Dhondopant Nana, as if with a view to wipe off the stigma cast on his father's name, distinguished himself on the battlefield and departed to the other world along with his friends Bala Saheb, Rao Saheb, Tatya Tope and Lakshmibai of Jhansi.

 Had Scindia and Holkar not resorted to treachery on that occasion they as well as ourselves (Brahmins) would not have been reduced to this plight.
 Even a Brahmin lady fought at that time, while men with beards and moustaches, whose ancestors served their masters with true whole-heartedness, fell off from their master's son and went over to the English, the enemy of their sovereign, of their religion, and of their country.
 Could the meanness of the Marathas go further ?
 Think over this and do net needlessly raise a hue and cry against Brahmins.

 ### THERE ARE BLACK SHEEP IN ALL CASTES
 I do not mean to say that Brahmins have no black sheep amongst them.
 Like other castes they too have their black sheep.
 Are there no Marathas among you of the type of the Brahmin Natus